-‘Mission Complete’ – See The Heartbreaking Image Of George H.W.
-Bush’s Service Dog Still Not Leaving His Side
+‘Mission Complete’: See The Heartbreaking Image Of George HW Bush’s Service Dog Still Not Leaving His Side

 According to ABC 7 Chicago, Sully will go on to help wounded soldiers with his time now done with the former president.

 It’s been very hard on the friends and family of the 41st president, but the death of George H.W.
 Bush has been very difficult on many people around the world.
-He touched the souls and hearts of so many people, and the image of his service dog Sully laying next to his casket proves that he was important to both human and animal.
+He touched the souls and hearts of so many people, and the image of his service dog Sully laying next to his casket proves that he was important to both humans and the dog.